 differs from the other frameworks in that is attempts to add back some of the structure agile was created to avoid.
 Like Scrum, DSDM time-boxes the project development process, but decisions are prioritized using the MoSCoW technique, which stands for must have, should have, could have, won’t have.
 And because this framework acknowledges the result of flexibility as potential modifications during project development, prototyping, testing, workshopping, and modeling techniques are employed to ensure stakeholders have consistent input during the process and concerns are addressed early.

 is, as the name implies, focused on the product.
 But

 isn’t always a product feature—it could be an improvement, a metric-mover, or a customer delight.
 FDD follows a five-step process that looks like this:

 Because the process is so simple, the team can move quickly.
 However, the quick project development time also encourages top-down decision making unlike the shared ownership strategy of other agile frameworks.

 is determined to eliminate waste.
 Waste, in this context, is anything that doesn’t add specific value for the customer.
 And this includes internal inefficiencies, like handing off tasks, documentation not used by the customer, and incomplete code.
 This framework is characterized by making decisions as late as possible while still developing and delivering as quickly as possible.

 Traditional project management, or waterfall, is a linear process that values documentation and prioritization.
-This approach follows a
+This management approach follows a

 that includes initiation, planning, execution, monitoring, and closure phases.